grscheller/git-notes/notes/git-notes.md

 ```bash
    $ find . -depth -name '.svn' -exec rm -rf '{}' \;
 ```

-best practice is to then use
+Best practice is to then use

 ```bash
    $ git add --update
    $ git commit
 ```
 The `--update` or `-u` option only matches files in the index rather than the working tree.
 This removes as well as modifies index entries to match the working tree, but adds no new files.